 Unfortunately, a lot of products may claim that they are fragrance free, but tougher regulations on this label are still to be put in place.
 Some brands may use that fragrance free label but still include ingredients like citronellol, citral and linalool, which is why it is so important to check that ingredients list (yes, we know it can be a bit of a bore, but your skin will seriously thank you).

-What’s the difference between unscented and fragrance free products?
+What’s the difference between unscented and fragrance free beauty products?